 And we’re clearly not alone in thinking this, because so popular has manscaping become in recent years that according to a recent survey by Fragrance Direct, men now spend twice as long on hair removal than women and also spend more money on it.
-With over half removing leg hair, chest and back hair and nearly as many grooming their eyebrows on a weekly basis.
+Over half regularly leg, chest and back hair, and nearly as many groom their eyebrows on a weekly basis.
 A survey by Cosmopolitan, meanwhile, revealed that 90% of men trim or completely remove their pubic hair regularly.
 With some even copying women and fashioning a ‘landing strip’.

 The benefits of manscaping are multi-fold: as well as helping you feel cleaner, more confident and sexier (the top three reasons cited for hair removal according to a Braun survey on the subject), it also enhances muscle definition if you work out regularly.
 It’s no coincidence that the Braun survey also revealed that men who visit the gym at least once a week are 63% more likely to trim or completely remove their chest hair.

 But with nipples to navigate and ‘Private Ryan’ to protect manscaping is one male grooming activity that needs to be carried out with care and attention.
-On a very basic (and in some cases quite literal) level it’s gorilla warfare.
-A man has to be armed, ready and experienced to fight the fur.
-So, here’s a top-to-toe masterclass in body hair removal.
-One that that will help turn even the most cack-handed of body groomers into the smoothest of operators.
+On a very basic (and in some cases quite literal) level, it’s gorilla warfare: a man has to be armed, ready and experienced to fight the fur.
+So, here’s a top-to-toe masterclass in body hair removal – one that that will help turn even the most cack-handed of body groomers into the smoothest of operators.

 There are several ways to remove unwanted body hair.
 Some straight-forward; some plain eye-watering.
 Below are your best options.